Cahn-C/Python/README.md

-# Python
+# Python and Databricks Notes

-This repository consists of python scripts along with other projects that will be created in python.
+This repository consists of python scripts and along with other projects that will be created in python, sql, scala and r.